nas-tabchiche/svelte-typewriter/README.md

 ## Usage

-You can apply the typewriter effect on your elements in two ways:

-- Component-based approach
-- Directive-based approach *(deprecated)*

-### Component-based approach

-In order to use this method, you need to import the Svelte component, and wrap your elements with the `<Typewriter>` component
+You need to import the Svelte component, and wrap your elements with the `<Typewriter>` component

 ```svelte
 <script>